plasticmacaroni/bg3-missables/checklist.md

   - Mol and Raphael conversation
   - Wake up the sleeping fist quest dialogues with Halsin
   - Talk to the Strange Ox again (don't kill it)
-  - Get the key from the little tiefling thief
+  - Get the key from a little tiefling thief
-- Get the pixie to help, thanks to a drider conversation
-- Find the tiefling Rolan
+- ::missable::Get [the inhabitant of a lantern](https://bg3.wiki/wiki/Dolly_Dolly_Dolly) to help, thanks to a [drider](https://bg3.wiki/wiki/Kar%27niss) (if you don't talk to the lantern soon enough, you are locked out of being able to speak with her)
+- Save the moon Cleric from the ambush at the Inn and [start hunting for abductees](https://bg3.wiki/wiki/Resolve_the_Abduction)
+- ::missable::[Find the tiefling](https://bg3.wiki/wiki/Find_Rolan_in_the_Shadows) without fast traveling or long resting (only happens after [the battle with the flying enemies](https://bg3.wiki/wiki/Resolve_the_Abduction), and the timer only starts if you walk near him)
   - Save him from some scary shadows
-- Save the moon Cleric from the ambush at the Inn
 - After helping the sleeping fist, send Halsin
   - Protect the portal
   - Visit camp to find out more about the boy, post-attack